 Health Systems for a Tobacco-Free New York

 A network of contractors, covering all New York State counties, work with health care systems to improve the reach and delivery of evidence-based tobacco dependence treatment to all New Yorkers who smoke or use other tobacco products.
-The contractors work with hospitals, community health centers, federally qualified health centers, and mental health and behavioral health service agencies, with a focus on agencies and organizations that serve people with low education, low income or serious mental illness.
+The contractors work with hospitals, community health centers, federally qualified health centers, and mental health and behavioral health service agencies, with a focus on agencies and organizations that serve people with low education, low income or mental illness.

 Paid media campaigns are a key component of New York's comprehensive Tobacco Control Program (TCP).
 The TCP strategically places advertising on television, social media, radio, billboards and in print to reach New Yorkers in every corner of the state.

-Repeated studies show that hard-hitting and graphic advertising campaigns that accurately depict the negative consequences of smoking dramatically reduce smoking initiation by youth, motivate adult smokers to make quit attempts, increase calls to health care providers and to the New York State Smokers' Quitline for quit assistance, New York State Smokers' Quitline and reduce relapse among former smokers.
-For more information about the effectiveness of evocative media campaigns, please see NYS StatShot or the Center for Disease Control and Prevention (CDC) Frequently Asked Questions about the Tips From Former Smokers (Tips) media campaign.
+Repeated studies show that hard-hitting and graphic advertising campaigns that accurately depict the negative consequences of smoking dramatically reduce smoking initiation by youth, motivate adult smokers to make quit attempts, increase calls to health care providers and to the New York State Smokers' Quitline for quit assistance and reduce relapse among former smokers.
+For more information about the effectiveness of evocative media campaigns, please see NYS StatShot or the Centers for Disease Control and Prevention (CDC) Frequently Asked Questions about the Tips From Former Smokers (Tips) media campaign.